Campus Improvement Plan

 Evaluation Data Sources: Campus calendar and newsletters

 Strategy 1: Teachers implement BEARS motto and matrix encompassing SBISD Core Characteristics in each classroom.
-“Brave, Engaged In Excellence, Accountable, Prepared, Respect and Safe”
+"Brave, Engaged In Excellence, Accountable, Prepared, Respect and Safe".
+Continue and add to "BEARS" award for students who exhibit the characteristics and qualities of a SBMS Bear.

-Strategy's Expected Result/Impact: Create a structured, supportive environment that is respectful toward all students and staff by implementing PBIS.
+Strategy's Expected Result/Impact: Create a structured, supportive environment that is respectful toward all students and staff by implementing Positive behavior supports.

 Staff Responsible for Monitoring: All